oifergan/Pcap_Analyzer-Nginx-Docker/README.md

 2. go to deploy folder and edit the "deploy.yml" with the correct hosts group name (the default is nginx).
 3. from the deploy folder run "./deploy.sh"

-As an example you can deploy it against an ec2 instance i have in AWS and its IP is 54.213.239.136 the user/pass are: test/Psoi12#
+As an example you can deploy it against an ec2 instance i have in AWS:
+IP is 54.213.239.136
+user/pass are: test/Psoi12#
 Dont forget to exchange keys using "ssh-copy-id test@54.213.239.136" from central server to remote one(this one).